isomerpages/ura-lkywcp/resources/case-studies/_posts/2023-04-27-vienna-parklets.md

 ###### ![A parking lane converted into a temporal park](/images/features/2023/parklets1.jpg/)**A parking lane converted into a temporal park** © LA21 Wien/Tim Dornaus

-- Born from the belief that public spaces should be used in diverse ways that increase the quality of people's stay, [‘Grätzloase’](https://graetzloase.at/en/home)[^2] (Neighbourhood Oases) is an initiative that provides support for temporary public space activation programmes in Vienna.
+- Born from the belief that public spaces should be used in diverse ways that increase the quality of people's stay, [‘Grätzloase’](https://graetzloase.at/en/home)[^2] (Neighbourhood Oasis) is an initiative that provides support for temporary public space activation programmes in Vienna.
 - With advice from [Local Agenda 21](https://demarchesterritorialesdedeveloppementdurable.org/vienna-austria/#:~:text=The%20LA21%20Vienna%20offers%20citizens,promote%20the%20sustainable%20urban%20development.), citizens can shape public space by transforming parking lanes into parklets that serve as meeting points.
 - Since 2015, over 140 ‘Grätzloase’ projects have created local havens throughout Vienna, with more than 700 activities staged including parties, workshops, sports events, communal dining and more.
 - More importantly, the projects are highly effective citizen engagement levers that contribute to making the city greener, foster strong community relationships and create a cooperative atmosphere between citizens and district councils.